Jump to content

 Here you will find an overview of the city history of the state capital Mainz using a time table.

-Around 38 BC,
+Around 38 B.C.

-the Romans reach the Rhine.
+, the Romans reached the Rhine.

-13–12 BC
+13–12 BC:

-The Romans establish their double legion camp on the Kästrich.
+The Romans establish their double-legion camp on the Kästrich.

 Around 345 AD

-Christianity in Mainz.
+: Christianity arrives in Mainz.

 After 400